-Dubbed “the greatest show (and tell) on earth” by organizers, the Portland Mini Maker Faire (returning Sept.
+Dubbed “the greatest show (and tell) on earth” by organizers, the Portland Mini Maker Faire (which returned Sept.
 7–8, 2019) blends science and technology with arts and crafts in an interactive two-day event held every September.
-Projects like R2-D2 replica robots, sand sculptures and jewelry crafted from recycled skateboards showcase Portland’s wide-ranging DIY culture.
+Projects like 3D printing, robot welding, knife forging, bee keeping, R2-D2 replica robots, sand sculptures and jewelry crafted from recycled skateboards showcase Portland’s wide-ranging DIY culture.

 “There’s something for everyone at the Maker Faire,” says event director Andrea Edgecombe.
 “It inspires creativity and innovation.”